September 2019 climate strikes: Switzerland

 Around 2,000 people took part in climate demonstrations in the cities of Basel, St. Gallen and Lausanne on 20 September.
 One speaker told the crowd during the rally that "We must convince everyone now that we have to act in favour of the climate.
 The crisis concerns us all, whether we are from the right or the left".
 The crowds also criticised the lack of action by Swiss politicians, banks and big business on the rapid climate change.
-In Zurich, an estimated 5,000 people went on strike.
+In Zürich, an estimated 5,000 people went on strike.
 In Lausanne, roughly 3,500 people took part in demonstrations, including the winner of the 2017 Nobel Prize in Chemistry, Jacques Dubochet.
 Activists claimed over 100,000 attended the national protest held in Bern in the afternoon of 28 September, while local police did not provide an estimate of attendees.
 Thousands arrived by train or bicycles.

 Ahead of the U.N.
-2019 climate conference, Swiss food company Nestle said it wanted to become carbon neutral by 2050.
+2019 climate conference, Swiss food company Nestlé said it wanted to become carbon neutral by 2050.